wakely/mongoid-ids-ng/README.md

 ### Retry Count (`:retry_count`)

-In the event of a token collision, this gem will attempt to try three more times before raising a `Mongoid::Token::CollisionRetriesExceeded` error.
+In the event of a token collision, this gem will attempt to try three more times before raising a `Mongoid::Ids::CollisionRetriesExceeded` error.
 If you're wanting it to try harder, or less hard, then this option is for you.